jayway/cljwordgraph/INTRODUCTION.md

 ## Namespaces

 Clojure supports namespaces.
 They group functions and definitions together.
 By convention, files are named as the last part of the namespace.
-For example, for the namespace asdf.core, the file is named core.clj, is placed in the folder src/asdf, and contains the following namespace declaration:
+For example, for the namespace `asdf.core`, the file is named `core.clj`, is placed in the folder `src/asdf`, and contains the following namespace declaration:

     (ns asdf.core)

-The ns macro takes "directives", like :import for importing Java classes:
+The ns macro takes "directives", like `:import` for importing Java classes:

     (ns asdf.core
       (:import [javax.swing JFrame]))

-Or :use for importing functions from Clojure namespaces:
+Or `:use` for importing functions from Clojure namespaces:

     (ns asdf.test.core
       (:use asdf.core))

 ## Tests
-Tests are defined using the 'deftest' macro found in the clojure.test namespace.
+Tests are defined using the `deftest` macro found in the `clojure.test` namespace.

     user=> (deftest test-count
              (is (= 4
                     (count ["a" "s" "d" "f"]))
                "count returns the number of elements"))

-The functions under test in asdf.core, as well as the clojure.test functions and macros, are made available with the
-:use directive to the ns namespace macro:
+The functions under test in `asdf.core`, as well as the `clojure.test` functions and macros, are made available with the `:use` directive to the `ns` namespace macro:

     (ns asdf.test.core
       (:use [asdf.core])